 Also, take note that the meeting is happening at night.
 When the sun is gone and stars are shining, it is said that magical things can happen.
 And what is more magical than a meeting of trees?

 The theme of nature is quite common among many artists and Čiurlionis is no exception.
 But you will not find many traditional landscapes in his portfolio – he spices up his creations with a touch of magic and fantasy, probably because of his interest in folklore and fairy tales.
 This gives us an extraordinary look at nature through the mind of Čiurlionis – how from a passive background it becomes the center, a magical character of its own.

 For more information about Čiurlionis, you can visit the National M. K. Čiurlionis Museum of Arts.

-Greta is currently enjoying her maternity leave and volunteering at M. K. Čiurlionis National Art Museum, with a goal to introduce the undiscovered genius that was M. K. Čiurlionis to the world.
+Greta Katkeviciene is an employee of M. K. Čiurlionis National Museum of Arts, with a goal to introduce the undiscovered genius that was M. K. Čiurlionis to the world.